“…to paint like a bird sings”

 (anonymous, from Michel Houellebecq)

-When I am standing in a field of stunning beauty, or anywhere outdoors, and begin a new painting, I attempt that lyrical approach to color, light, shapes, my emotions.
+When I am standing in a field of stunning beauty, or anywhere outdoors, and begin a new painting, I attempt a lyrical approach to color, light, shapes, my emotions.
 Then the light changes, the wind starts up, I drop a favorite brush in the dirt, and there is the long walk back to the car, carefully holding the wet canvas so no one can see it and think maybe I don’t know how to paint.

 The magic, if there is such a thing, happens in the studio and for me is a process of trying to see more and more clearly what I’m doing.
-When I have finally “fixed” all the problems, I see that I have painted something very dull and safe.
+When I have finally “fixed” all the problems, I see that I have painted something dull and safe.
 That’s when I start to paint like a bird sings, with abandon and unthinking.
 Sometimes.
 Not always.

 Sometimes, when I’m very tired of my “lyrical” representation, I take all the leftover paint and make large gestures on top of some old painting that I have put in the truly hopeless pile.
 I try to channel Joan Mitchell or Helen Frankenthaler, or less likely, Cy Twombly, all huge favorites.
 These efforts are all about the paint in a pretty non-meticulous way.
 They are some of my favorite efforts.